Heat Transfer Modeling Software for Advanced Simulation

 The COMSOL® software solves for the bioheat equation and can account for thermal effects in tissues via the blood properties, blood perfusion rate, and the metabolic heat sources.
 Effects of microwave heating, resistive heating, radiative heating, and heating through chemical reactions can easily be included in the analysis.

-Evaporative cooling is a process involved in drying; evaporation; and even application areas like building physics and food processing.
+Moisture transport and evaporative cooling are involved in drying and evaporation, including application areas like building physics and food processing.

-The Heat Transfer Module includes settings for modeling moisture transport in air coupled with nonisothermal flow to study these effects.
-The physics interfaces determine saturation pressure and can account for evaporation on surfaces during the evaporative cooling process, which models the effect of the heat of evaporation on the temperature.
+In order to study these effects, the Heat Transfer Module includes settings for modeling moisture transport in air and moist porous media coupled with nonisothermal flow.
+The physics interface determines the saturation pressure and can account for evaporation on surfaces and porous media during the evaporative cooling process, which models the effect of the heat of evaporation on the temperature.

-Run Heat Transfer Analyses Efficiently with Simulation Apps
+Run Heat Transfer Analyses Efficiently with Simulation Applications

-With apps, you can easily change a design parameter — such as heat rate, operating conditions, or material or geometrical properties — and test it as many times as you need without having to rebuild the entire simulation.
-You can use apps to run your own tests more quickly or distribute apps to other members of your team to run their own tests, further freeing up your time and resources for other projects.
+With applications, you can easily change a design parameter — such as heat rate, operating conditions, or material or geometrical properties — and test it as many times as you need without having to rebuild the entire simulation.
+You can use applications to run your own tests more quickly or distribute applications to other members of your team to run their own tests, further freeing up your time and resources for other projects.

 The process is simple:

-- Transform your complex heat transfer model into a simple user interface (an app)
+- Transform your complex heat transfer model into a simple user interface (an application)

 - Use COMSOL Server™ or COMSOL Compiler™ to make them accessible to other team members